shepdl/UCLA-Shoah-Visualization-2015/xml2mysql/README.md

 ##Getting Started

 - Extract the 2015 thesaurus and segment-keywords XML zips to the ../data folder.
-- Change the 'config,py' file in ./common to reflect the database to write the Testimonies, Thesaurus and the SegmentKeywords tables to and a username and password combination to access it.
+- Change the 'config.py' file in ./common to reflect the database to write the Testimonies, Thesaurus and the SegmentKeywords tables to and a username and password combination to access it.
 - Please create the following tables in the database to write xml data: